 Such a valuable natural resource could not help but play an important part in the development of the district.
 Good homes were built and the farmers took great pride in good buildings well filled with the best of horses.
 Some good herds of catle appeared in those parts of the district where water was no problem, and over the years the district has prospered.

 THE NAMING OF PENSE

 The following is a summary of a letter written by Mr. L.E.
 Weaver of Regina, which speaks for itself.
-Mr. Weaver was a boyhood friend of the King family kept up a friendly relationship with the Right Hon.
+Mr. Weaver was a boyhood friend of the King family and kept up a friendly relationship with the Right Hon.
 W. L. Mackenzie King for many years.

 The party that followed the laying of steel across the prairie during the construction of the main line of the C.P.R. in 1882, which "brought up" at Pense, was organized by the Canadian Press Association of the period.
 Mr. Pense, Editor of the Kingston Whig, the president of the organization, and Mr. John King, the father of the long time Prime Minister, the legal adviser of the body, were of the party.
 Others were: Mrs. King, Dr. Newell, Miss Phoebe Weaver, Thomas Hilliard, President of the Dominion Life.

 The members of the party were feted for several days in Winnipeg, and hospitably entertained all along the route.
 At Qu'Appelle, they were met by a party of Mounted Police.
 They were present at the christening of Regina on August 23rd, 1882.
 That ceremony took place just west of Pasqua Street where headquarters of construction was located.
 Mr. Weaver states that his aunt, who was with the party, had her attention directed to a large heap of buffalo and deer bones and horns piled up close to the track.
 This story of the buffalo bones I am inclined to think was just some "window dressing" because at that period there had been no commercial gathering of buffalo bones.